rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 ## 1. File structure

 * **1.1** Filenames should be named after type they contain.
 Don't use abbreviations.
+Use PascalCase for filenames.

 **ConnectionTableViewCell.swift**